petroemil/Rx.Book/Draft.md

 There is a special type of scheduler, the `HistoricalScheduler` that basically gives you the ability to speed up time, so that all the timed events will happen immediately.

-You can either use the absolutely manual way of adjusting the scheduler's clock by using the `AdvanceBy()` or `AdvanceTo()` methods to advance the clock by a relative amount of time or advance it to an absolute time, or you can just call the `Start()` method to run the scheduler until it has any scheduled elements.
+You can either use the absolutely manual way of adjusting the scheduler's clock by using the `AdvanceBy()` or `AdvanceTo()` methods to advance the clock by a relative amount of time or advance it to an absolute time, or you can just call the `Start()` method to run the scheduler while it has any scheduled elements.

 To demonstrate this here is an example to test a piece of pipeline that would normally take a minute to run, but in a unit test it will finish in the fraction of a second.